EdwardYe2024/EdwardYe2024.github.io/_posts/2019-06-12-What is the nature of matrix multiplication.md

 For ![](https://www.zhihu.com/equation?tex=%5Cbm%7BA%7D_%7Bm%5Ctimes+n%7D%5Cbm%7BB%7D_%7Bn%5Ctimes+p%7D%3D%5Cbm%7BC%7D_%7Bm%5Ctimes+p%7D), I can explain it in two ways:

 1. The matrix to the left of the multiplication is used as a set of m n-dimensional row vectors, and the matrix on the right is treated as a set of p n-dimensional column vectors.
-The matrix multiplication is to make the dot product of the left row vector and the right column vector one by one (internal product).
+The matrix multiplication is to make the dot product of the left row vector and the right column vector one by one (inner product).
 The final result is stored in a new matrix of m*p corresponding to the location.
 2. Multiplication is a collection of column vectors.
 The matrix on the right is still a set of p n-dimensional column vectors, and the matrix on the left is the base vector of the m-dimensional coordinate system.
 This operation is to "give a set of bases to the matrix on the right", or the absolute coordinates of the n-dimensional space points in the space represented by a set of m-dimensional basis.
 The is similar with ![](https://www.zhihu.com/equation?tex=%5Cbm%7Bp%7D%3Dx%5Cbm%7Bi%7D%2By%5Cbm%7Bj%7D%2Bz%5Cbm%7Bk%7D).